3920 Potomac Ave., Arlington, 22202

 Public Meeting #3 – May 3, 2017 (view flyer)

 The purpose of this meeting is to present 3 preliminary park concepts based on input from the previous public meetings.
 The 3 concepts will show a mix of park amenities that the public can review and share feedback as to which concept (or combination of park elements) they prefer.
 Also, the public will have the opportunity to submit ideas for a park name.

 Public Meeting #2 – March 29 (view flyer)

 The purpose of this meeting is to conduct a visioning exercise to further determine the preferred mix of park elements and their potential placement.
 County staff will also review the park naming process and solicit potential names for “South Park.”

 Public Meeting #1 – Feb.
 22, 2017 (view flyer)

 The purpose of this meeting is to introduce the project and solicit ideas for a park name and potential amenities to include in the park design.
 Attendees will be asked to write down 3 park amenities they would like in the park.

 Subscribe to our mailing list to stay informed on upcoming meetings and next steps.

-Funding for the park improvement construction is identified in the out-years of the County’s Adopted Capital Improvement Plan (CIP) Fiscal Years 2017-2026 in Fiscal Year 2022.
+Funding to construct the park improvements is identified in the out-years of the County’s Proposed Capital Improvement Plan (CIP) Fiscal Years 2019-2028 in Fiscal Year 2024.